jannisborn/FacePeeper/README.md

 identitiy classification could not be solved properly although learning slowly began after some time (and that only after reducing depth of the network).
 We verified the soundness of the network by classifying the MNIST dataset where we achieved a test accuracy of X%.
-Subsequently, we used a subset of the 400-class celebrity dataset to train the network on gender classifcation task where we achieve X% on the test dataset.
+Subsequently, we used a subset of the 400-class celebrity dataset to train the network on gender classifcation task where we achieve 96.4% on the test dataset.
   * To restore the trained networks the weights can be found on [Dropbox] (https://www.dropbox.com/sh/sfc1he6spgq4fv9/AAAZ2nrfESVxIHC6rQhVAfkma?dl=0)
   (files too large for Git)
   * For smooth execution, please place the weight file in the respective folder (e.g. weightsIdentity.ckpt in IdentityClassifier)